“Quality is never an accident. It is always the result of intelligent effort.”

 You also begin to build hypotheses on value-add versus non-value add variables, cause, and effect between x and y variables, and potential root causes of issues.
 And, then you establish a baseline of the process by measuring the process.
 Measurements can include cycle times, inputs, waste, outputs, quality, defects, satisfaction, variance, and resources.
 Establishing a baseline is critical to truly understand the gap between existing performance and the desired target performance.

-Once the process is detailed out, understood, with a measurement baseline established on performance and many of the y and x variables, then the six sigma methodology focuses on the analyze stage, where the goal is to establish analytic evidence of root causes of variance and performance, correlating the causation of the effects on y from the x variables.
+Once the process is detailed out, and understood, with a measurement baseline established on performance and many of the y and x variables, then the six sigma methodology focuses on the analyze stage, where the goal is to establish analytic evidence of root causes of variance and performance, correlating the causation of the effects on y from the x variables.
 The analyze stage necessitates the collection or creation of enough data to drive the statistical analysis.
 This is where six sigma’s statistical analysis and tools come in, from Pareto analysis, to scatter plots, to regression analysis and standard deviation, to failure mode analysis, along with the basic problem solving tools like the 5 Whys.

 Once you’ve gotten to the root causes of the issues and opportunities with a process, the next stage is to improve the process.
-This is when you create your options for potential improvements, design experiments around these options.
+This is when you create your options for potential improvements and design experiments around these options.
 The improve stage of DMAIC is about idea generation, brainstorming, innovative and pragmatic solutions, testing and piloting of those solutions, and the final implementation of those solutions.
 This can often be the longest stage of the six sigma methodology, given it involves creating and deploying solutions.

 Once you’ve implemented the solutions, you then want to sustain those improvements.
 The last stage of the six sigma methodology is the control stage, which entails solidifying the changes by putting in place a continuous measurement plan, tracking measurements vs. the baseline measurements, updating all documentation and tools, solidifying the necessary resources, and training and reinforcing the changes with all of those involved with the process.